khushi1301/fancy-todoList/README.md

 # 📝 Fancy Todo App

-A full-featured Todo List application built with **ReactJS**, **Material UI**, and SWR.
-This project supports creating categorized todo lists, adding tasks, and managing their states — all in a clean and responsive UI.
+A full-featured Todo List application built with **ReactJS**, **Material UI**, and **SWR**.
+This project allows users to create categorized todo lists, manage tasks, and interact with a clean and responsive UI — all without needing a backend.

 ## 🚀 Features

 - Create, update, and delete todo lists
-- Add, toggle, and remove tasks within each list
+- Add, toggle, update, and delete tasks within each list
 - Icon search and selection for each list
-- Optimistic UI updates with SWR
+- Optimistic UI updates using SWR
-- Modular and scalable component structure using custom hooks and context
+- Modular architecture using custom hooks and Context API
-- Fully responsive and styled with Material UI
+- Fully responsive design with Material UI

-## 🛠️ Tech Stack
+## 🛠 Tech Stack

+- **Frontend**: ReactJS
-- **Frontend**: ReactJS, Material UI
+- **UI Framework**: Material UI
-- **Data Management**: React Context API, SWR
+- **State & Data Management**: Context API, SWR
-- **Icons**: MUI Icons with live search and preview
+- **Icons**: MUI Icons
-- **API Simulation**: Custom `fetcher` and `putter` functions to mimic real API behavior
+- **API Layer**: Mocked using custom `fetcher` and `putter` functions

-> ⚠️ This project currently **does not use a backend**.
-All API interactions are simulated for frontend demonstration purposes.
+> ⚠️ **Note**: This project does not include a real backend.
+API operations are simulated for demonstration purposes only.

 ## 📦 Getting Started